jardimdanificado/air/README.md

 numpad(8way)/keypad moves cursor;

-'+' increase turn range by 1;
+'+' increase the speed by 1;

-'-' decrase turn range by 1;
+'-' decrase the speed by 1;

-'5' move to the cursor direction 10x the turns range

-SPACE move to the cursor direction 1x the turns range
+SPACE set a destination

 'q' quits

-'<' and '>' changes the speed